emilypx/appfair.github.io/index.md

 There are a multitude of resources available online for both `git` (the source control management tool), and `GitHub`, the service that hosts both free and commercial git repositories and provides related services.
 A good starting point is GitHub's [Hello World](https://guides.github.com/activities/hello-world/) tutorial.
 Fluency with git will be important for managing your app's lifecycle.

+### Can I develop an App Fair app with a non-`.edu` academic e-mail address?

+While anyone is free to fork the App Fair's [base repository](https://github.com/appfair/App.git), the App Fair's enforces that the committer of the `integrate` PR has an associated academic e-mail address.
+These addresses are currently restricted to those ending in `.edu` and `.ac.uk`.
+More academic institutions will be added to the list on a case-by-case basis.

 ### How do I fork the `appfair/App` repository?